HannahHighfill/Pharm_Assist/README.md

 # Wireframes #
 Coming soon

+**Pages**
+1. Landing Page:
+  * Sign into your Google account for OAuth
+  * (?) create Pharm-assist account
-* Landing Page: Sign into Google to display your calendar
+2. Landing Page: Sign into Google to display your calendar
-* Add Prescription Page with form:
+3. Add Prescription Page with form:
   * Nickname of prescription
   * Prescription number for refill
   * Date for refill
   * How often does it recur
   * Pharmacy location
   * How long beforehand would you like to be reminded?